Georgia Law-Leuven Global Governance Summer School, June 2017

-Students who complete the School of Global Governance will be awarded a diploma; however, no institutional credit is available for participation.
+Students who complete the School of Global Governance will be awarded a diploma; however, no institutional or academic credit is available for participation.